 Located in the central business district of Eau Claire, the three-story Federal Building and U.S. Courthouse was built in 1909 in the Neo-Classical style of architecture and is listed on the National Register of Historic Places.

 For more building information or service calls, contact the property manager or the Minnesota/Wisconsin Service Center (414-297-3035).
 For other federal government information, call toll-free 1-844-USA-GOV1.

 Parking is available onsite, while public transportation is available via Eau Claire Transit.

-The building's major tenants include U.S. Senator Tammy Baldwin, U.S. District Court, Bankruptcy Court, and Probation.
-Other tenants include the Small Business Administration and U.S. Marshals.
+The building's major tenants include U.S. Senator Tammy Baldwin and the U.S. District Court, Bankruptcy Court, Probation, and Marshals Service.
+The building also houses a Small Business Administration office.

 Recent projects have included the installation of a sprinkler system, renovation of the accessibility ramp, and replacement of the chiller for the building's heating, ventilation, and air conditioning system.

 The exterior of the courthouse is constructed of masonry, stone, concrete panels, and a slate roof.
 The building is framed by steel columns, supported by exterior masonry walls.